Welcome to the Fleurieu Peninsula, the ultimate mix of food, wine and coast.

 Naiko Retreat, Fleurieu Peninsula

 Perched clifftop with the Southern Ocean as your front yard, Naiko Retreat is an idyllic isolated paradise just 60 minutes from Adelaide on the coastline of Fleurieu Peninsula.
-Bordering Deep Creek Conservation Park, this 200-acre property is surrounded by rolling green hills dotted with grazing kangaroos, and overlooks the Southern Ocean with Kangaroo Island in the visible distance.
+Bordering Deep Creek National Park, this 200-acre property is surrounded by rolling green hills dotted with grazing kangaroos, and overlooks the Southern Ocean with Kangaroo Island in the visible distance.
 With your own private secluded cove and rugged cliffs, Naiko is a high-end retreat with floor to ceiling double-glazed windows, three bedrooms and three ensuites.
 For more luxurious places to stay, check out our guide to the best luxury accommodation in South Australia.

 Cadole Avalon, Fleurieu Peninsula

-Just a stone’s throw away from some of McLaren Vale’s best cellar doors and restaurants, Cadole Avalon @ The Vineyard Retreat is the perfect Fleurieu Peninsula accommodation to relax after a day spent touring the region’s famed wineries.
+Just a stone’s throw away from some of McLaren Vale’s best cellar doors and restaurants, Cadole Avalon is the perfect Fleurieu Peninsula accommodation to relax after a day spent touring the region’s famed wineries.
 With five self-contained guest houses, including the ultra-modern Cadole Avalon, each retreat has its own private deck to enjoy stunning views of the surrounding vines and valleys.
 Kick back and enjoy the complimentary locally sourced mini bar and breakfast provisions.
 At the end of the day, put your feet up in front of the fire or retreat to the spa overlooking the property and soak in breathtaking views over the entire region.

 Find more Fleurieu Peninsula accommodation here.